 For tutors: To view your tutoring schedule, visit our tutor scheduling page (external link).

 Description: A series of free, voluntary review sessions for students taking historically difficult classes.
 Peer-led collaborative groups integrate how to learn with what to learn (course offerings vary).

 When: Please view our list of SI sessions and times (website link) for fall 2016.

 How to participate: Introduced in class.
 SI leaders keep you informed about any scheduling changes.
 Simply stop by whenever an SI session for your class is offered.

 Questions?
 Feel free to email Supplemental Instruction.

-Description: An exceptional 12-week peer-led collaborative program centered around problem-solving for CHE 221 and CHE 222.
+Description: An exceptional semester-long peer-led collaborative program centered around problem-solving for CHE 221 and CHE 222.

 When: Please view our list of PLTL workshops and enroll (website link) for fall 2016.
 Workshops start week 3.

 How to participate: Introduced in class.
 Unlike other ASAP programs, enrollment is required and attendance matters.
 Read more about PLTL program policies (website link).

 What is it?
 Real-time, online after-hours help for undergrad-level writing, math, chemistry, biology, and accounting (course offerings vary).

 When: Thursday through Sunday.
 Available 7pm to midnight.

 How to participate: Simply visit the program's webpage (website link) on a desktop browser.